dizzpy/dizzzpy/README.md

 <h2>About Me</h2>

-<p>Hey there! 👋 I'm <strong>Dizzpy</strong>, an undergraduate and a part-time freelance UI designer.
+<p>Hey there! 👋 I'm <a href="https://www.dizzpy.dev/"><strong>Dizzpy</strong></a>, an undergraduate and a part-time freelance UI designer.
 As a passionate tech enthusiast, I love exploring new technologies and sharing my knowledge with the community.
 I aim to bridge the gap between software and hardware to create innovative solutions.
 Feel free to check out my projects and let's learn and create amazing things together!</p>
 <br>

 ###